On recordThis profile is no longer actively maintained, with the information now possibly out of date

 What must happen

-Banks involved in the PNG LNG project must immediatly stop their funding in this dodgy deal.
+Banks involved in the PNG LNG project must immediatly stop their funding for this Dodgy Deal.

 The impact of HIV/AIDS can be a two-way catastrophe, with increased exposure from expatriate workers to local people and from local people to expatriate workers who then move on to infect other people in other countries once they leave the project area.